 We’ve done scavenger hunts inside, which can be a lot of fun!
 But, why not bring the scavenger hunt outside?
 This is another great way to connect with nature.
 Its also a wonderful opportunity to talk about what your child notices outside, and, for example the difference in plants.
 An outdoor scavenger hunt is perfect for family exercise, enjoying the outdoors, and a fun way to spend time together.
 I’m always looking for a reason to go outside.
 Could you tell?
 This Nature Scavenger Hunt is great for preschoolers and gives children practice in pre-writing skills.

 The whole process of planting seeds is a lot of fun.
 When you’re ready to plant get a lot of empty pots together so you can plant a variety of seeds.
 A simple way to distinguish one potted plant from another is by labeling them with freezer tape and permanent marker.
 We’ve planted outside and also inside the house or on the patio when we need to catch some shade.
-Try using a “Mess Mat” (a shower curtain) which allows you to plant anywhere with a simple clean up.
+Try using a “Mess Mat” which allows you to plant anywhere with a simple clean up.

 My son and I have planted a variety of seeds.
 Broccoli, Green Beans, Basil, and Sun Flowers are some of the plants that have grown and flowered in our backyard.
 It’s so exciting especially for preschoolers to grow, take care of, and pick a vegetable or flower that they’ve grown themselves.
 Watering the plants is an important responsibility for little ones and lots of fun too.
 In addition, noticing new growth on plants is a great learning experience and very rewarding.